Florence in summer has an atmosphere which is quite different from any other season

 Being in Florence in the middle of the summer has it's upside; for example, it's a good opportunity to see the city from a different perspective.
 For those visiting as a tourist, it is not as "prepackaged" and, for those of us who live here, it is a bit of an adventure, changing our normal "routine."

 Summer outdoor spaces are one of the novelties of the city in this season.
 These spaces are ideal for spending a pleasant evening with friends without leaving Florence.
-In 2016, several new places have opened (and are still opening) throughout the city, each with their own personality offering good food and an entertainment program.
+Several new places have opened (and are still opening) throughout the city in the last years, each with their own personality offering good food and an entertainment program.

 Below we have listed some of the top open spaces to check out this summer and we recommend that give one or more a try for a pleasant evening spent “like a local”.

 It's worth going, if even just to linger in the Piazzetta dei Tre Re, which has been enhanced by the project Serre Torrigiani in Piazzetta (open from 10 am to 12am).
 The square is located between Via de' Calzaiuoli and Via Calimala and a tiny green oasis, an "urban garden" for a quick stopover, from breakfast to the aperitif.